marcossouza1232/ESP32-MOSFET-PWM/README.md

 # ESP32-MOSFET-PWM
-Complementary PWM generation with dead time for ESP32 using ESP-IDF
+Two Complementary PWMs generation with dead time for ESP32 using ESP-IDF.

+How to use it:
+1- Copy the Hello-World project form ESP-IDF, and just change de .c file, and add "REQUIRE driver" in the CMake files.
+2- idf.py -p PORT flash monitor